 Please note: The information regarding the new PPP loan is subject to change based on the SBA's final rules and guidance.

 If you have already received PPP funds, please note that you have not missed a deadline on applying for forgiveness.
 Arbor Financial has not yet opened the window to accept forgiveness applications, as we are waiting on updated guidance to include a simplified process for everyone.
 The new streamlined forgiveness application is expected on or before the 20th of January 2021, as well as updated guidance for borrowers.

 Stay up to date with the most recent changes by visiting the SBA website.

 At this time, the application window for forgiveness has not opened, so the most important step you can be working on is the collection and retention of documentation in support of the forgiveness.

 - Interest paid

-Below is a link to the PPP Loan Forgiveness Application, as well as a PPP Loan Forgiveness Calculator for your convenience and direction, as you compile your documentation.
+Below is a link to a PPP Loan Forgiveness Calculator for your convenience and direction.